dirkpetersen/our-chat/README.md

 - Get a RHEL virtual server (this process was tested with RHEL 9.4) with at least 8GB RAM and 50GB free disk space of which about half should be under /home .
 - That machine must be able to talk to the `ldaps port 636` of your enterprise LDAP server (for example Active Directory).
+- An LDAP/AD security group that contains the users who are allowed to use the chat system.
+For now we call this group `our-chat-users`.
-- You should also request some SSL certificates, unless you use Let's encrypt
+- An SSL certificate, unless you use Let's encrypt
 - AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) for an AWS service account (perhaps called librechat or ochat) that has no permissions except for the AmazonBedrockFullAccess policy attached to it.
 - You don't require root access if your sysadmins can run the `prepare-server.sh` script for you, but they should allow you to switch to the ochat user, e.g. `sudo su - ochat`